andreamunafo/friendly-robot/README.md

-# number-five
+# ML examples
-Repository where I play with ideas on deep learning and robotics
+Repository where I play with simple ideas on deep learning and robotics